Hong Kong property investors find new avenue to park their money

-HONG KONG (Reuters) - Hong Kong investors are snapping up car parking spaces, raising fears of a bubble after government moves to cool soaring property prices last month drove speculators to seek new options.
+HONG KONG, Nov 21 (Reuters) - Hong Kong investors are snapping up car parking spaces, raising fears of a bubble after government moves to cool soaring property prices last month drove speculators to seek new options.

 The average price for each space in the building was about HK$3 million, higher than the cost of a small apartment in some areas of Hong Kong, which is home to the world’s most expensive residential and retail property.